 The Cleopatra is also the 3rd cable in the EA range to feature individually enameled strands of wire in a woven Litz technique much like the Leonidas II.

-The final aspect of Cleopatra’s synergy of previous build techniques is the use of the golden ration for the layering of the wires within the Litz build.
+The final aspect of Cleopatra’s synergy of previous build techniques is the use of the golden ratio for the layering of the wires within the Litz build.

 The less chance of different strands sharing common resonance signatures then the lower the level of resonance detected and the higher the purity of the signal will be in the wire.